Nithesh04/webknot_assignment/README.md

 Nodemon → For development auto-reload

 📝 Workflow Example
-Admin creates an event.
+Admin creates an event

-Students register for the event.
+Students register for the event

-On event day, attendance is recorded.
+On event day, attendance is recorded

-After the event, students give feedback.
+After the event, students give feedback

-Reports are generated to analyze participation and event popularity.
+Reports are generated to analyze participation and event popularity

 🎯 Key Features
 Simple event creation and management